ThePrez/ServiceCommander-IBMi/quickstart/HANDS_ON.md

 # Introductory (hands-on) Exercise
 In this exercise, you will define a simple "service" and manage it with the Service Commander.
 For demonstrative purposes, the "service" is just a simple script that doesn't do anything besides produce output.

+Naturally, this exercise requires you to [install sc](https://github.com/ThePrez/ServiceCommander-IBMi/blob/main/quickstart/HANDS_ON.md) first.

 ## 1. Create a simple program (shell script)
 To create a sample "service", open an SSH terminal, 'cd' to a directory of your choice, and run the following commands.
 ```bash